 - What is the famous street French Quarter?

 Address: 713 St Louis St, New Orleans, LA 70130

 Antoine’s is a cornerstone and as far as French Quarter restaurants are concerned, Antoine’s is king.
 Established in 1840, this historic restaurant is the oldest family-run restaurant in the country, making it a no-brainer for special occasion dining.
-With 14 dining rooms, Antoine’s creates a truly unique dining experience, and you can even take a tour of each of the dining rooms to learn more.
+With 14 dining rooms, Antoine’s creates a truly unique dining experience; you can even take a tour of each dining room to learn more.